AndrewHenderson/marionette-redux/README.md

 ### `connect`

-Below is an example of a `Marionette.View` that has been subscribed to a Redux store.
+Below is an example of a `Marionette.View` that has been "connected" to a Redux `store`.
 The following code could also be applied to a `Marionette.Behavior`.

 ```js
 var ConnectedView = MarionetteRedux.connect()(Marionette.View.extend({